 PORTLAND –Local substance abuse prevention advocates are applauding the federal government's decision to impose tougher restrictions on the prescription narcotic hydrocodone, found in painkillers like Vicodin.

-The new rules mean health care providers will no longer be able to call in hydrocodone prescriptions.
+The new rules mean health care providers will not be able to call in hydrocodone prescriptions.
 Patients will need to see their doctor in person after three months instead of six to get a new prescription, and the strong opiod must be kept in special vaults at pharmacies.

 "It's going to give prescribers a great tool to better regulate, so it's getting into the hands of those who need it and limiting the risk of abuse.
 It's a very important step," said Dwight Holton.